Citharichthys stigmaeus

-Citharichthys stigmaeus, the speckled sanddab, is a species of flounder in the genus Citharichthys.
+Citharichthys stigmaeus, the speckled sanddab, is a species of lefteye Blothid flounder in the genus Citharichthys.
 It is native to the eastern Pacific Ocean, ranging from Alaska in the north to Baja California, Mexico in the south.
+It is usually found in benthic habitats, in both bays and coastal areas.
+It varies temporarily both seasonally and annually.
+It is often found highest in abundance during the spring and summer (due to a large number of juveniles), but are found in much lower densities in the winter.